1127 Market Street,

 11 people favorited this theater

 This theatre opened on October 27, 1917 as part of the Grauman chain.
+It had 725 seats.
 It changed hands shortly thereafter and would change hands again in 1925 and 1939.

 The West Side Theatre Company operated the Strand Theatre from 1940-1977.
 With the advent of television in the 1950’s and Market Street starting to decline in the 1960’s, the attendance at the theatre dropped (along with a change in the audience).
 Programming was triple bills, changed daily, with nightly bingo games.